aherbert/gdsc-smlm/docs/fitting_plugins.rst

 The solver dialog will ask for the same parameters as the ``LVM LSE`` solver but in addition the current values of the camera calibration are displayed for verification and/or update.

-.. index:: maximum likelihood estimation
+.. index:: Maximum Likelihood Estimation

 Maximum Likelihood Estimation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^